alessioricciardi/alessioricciardi/README.md

-## Hi there, my name is Alessio 👋
+Hi there, my name is Alessio 👋
-- :mortar_board: I'm a student of Informatics and Econometrics at the University of Gdansk, Poland
+:mortar_board: I'm a student of Informatics and Econometrics at the University of Gdansk, Poland

-- 🔭 I’m currently working on REST API using Node.js, Express and MongoDB
+:office: I’m currently working with Vue.js and Nuxt to build modern web interfaces

-- 🌱 I’m currently learning JavaScript (Node.js), Vue, Nuxt, REST APIs (.Net, Express)
-- :shipit: Fun fact: my cat's name is Hania :scream_cat:
+:notebook: I’m learning how to build REST APIs using .NET and aspire to become a web developer

-"An idiot admires complexity, a genius admires simplicity" ~Terry Davis, Creator of Temple OS
+“An idiot admires complexity, a genius admires simplicity.” ~Terry Davis, Creator of TempleOS